cartesi/staking-pool/README.md

 > NOTE: if there is an influx of users at the same time someone tries to leave, that will make the pool contract liquid without calling unstake on Cartesi PoS contracts.
 As a result, this hypothetical user will be able to exit the pool faster.

 Finally, whenever the user has a free balance (after a `deposit` or after calling `unstake`), and the pool also has the required liquidity (active balance on the ERC20 CTSI contract), they are allowed to call `withdraw()` for how much they want to have transferred back to their wallets.
-The diagram below illustrates the 4 operations described above and how that affects the pool data and the user data.
+The diagram below illustrates the four operations described above and how they affect the pool and user data.

 <p align="center"><img src="user.png" alt="user flow diagram" title= "user flow diagram" width="80%"/></p>

 ## Worker